ccollicutt/simplestack/README.md

 # wait...
 ```

+### Setup OpenStack

-Now that the basic infrastructure is up, we can add the cirros image and a couple other things.
+With the basic infrastructure up, we can add the cirros image, configure the default network, etc.

+First, download the Cirros image to the root of the playbook.

 ```bash
 curtis$ wget http://download.cirros-cloud.net/0.3.3/cirros-0.3.3-x86_64-disk.img
 ```

-Now that we have the cirros image, we can run the short setup playbook.
-This will install the cirros image via glance, add some ssh keys (not really needed though), and a default network called "flatnet" (which sounds mathematica).
+Now that we have the Cirros image, we can run the short setup playbook.
+This will install the cirros image via glance, add some ssh keys (not really needed though), and a default network called "flatnet" (which sounds mathematical).

 ```bash
 curtis$ ansible-playbook setup.yml
 ```

+### Boot instances

 Finally we can login to the controller and start an instance.
 You don't have to login to the controller, but I have put the ```adminrc``` and ```testrc``` files there to easily source an the OpenStack variables.